 Ms. Hough’s other notable tax matters include the representation of The AES Corporation; Alcoa, Inc.; Alpha Industries, Inc.; Applied Biosystems Inc.; Arcelor Mittal; Biogen, Inc.; BJ Services Company; Celanese AG; Cooper Industries; Daimler AG; Duke Energy Corporation; Electricité de France; EQT Corporation; EMC Corporation; Ford Motor Company; GenOn Energy, Inc.; Houghton Mifflin Company; Northeast Utilities; Scripps Networks Interactive; Spectra Energy Corp.; and U.S. Airways, Inc.

 In addition to her thriving practice, Ms. Hough is very active in promoting diversity in the legal profession.
 She is a member of the firm’s Women’s Initiatives Committee and a board member of Women in Law Empowerment Forum.
 She co-chaired the ABA Tax Section Diversity Committee, and is a recipient of the Nolan Fellowship, which is awarded to young lawyers who are actively involved in the Section and have shown leadership qualities.
 She also was a 2011 fellow in the inaugural Leadership Council on Legal Diversity Fellows Program for which she mentors incoming minority students at law schools in Washington, D.C.
 Ms. Hough repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, The Legal 500 U.S. and also has been named in International Tax Review’s “Women in Tax Leaders” supplement.
-She also was included in Washingtonian Magazine’s 2017 Top Lawyers list.
+She repeatedly has been included in Washingtonian’s Top Lawyers list.